bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 ### Suggested Mitigation
 The marketing team or other team that owns this account needs to start produc ing and posting more content and the account should also post with information that reflects the "see what's new" statement in the documentation.

-## Bonus B - API Reference For iOS First Paragraph Seems Out Of Date
+## B - API Reference For iOS First Paragraph Seems Out Of Date
 1. Go to https://docs.snapchat.com/docs/api/ios/
 2. Note the text
 >This documentation assumes you already made contact with us